afoote31/afoote31.github.io/_posts/2026-07-10-Comparing-Leads.md

 - Which leagues
 - I think it'll be `hoopsR`
 - Update plot to have data from more years than just last season!
+- I like including games that went to overtime in the win probability averaging, but plotting them really muddies the plot, so maybe delete that portion of the plot?

 <div class="l-page">
   <iframe src="{{ '/assets/plotly/basketball.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%" style="border: 1px dashed grey;"></iframe>